Bank note reporter

-Bank note reporters or counterfeit detectors, were periodicals published in the United States in the mid-19th century.
-They were used by businesses for two purposes: to identify counterfeit bank notes, and to determine the discount rate for notes from distant banks.
+Bank note reporters or counterfeit detectors were periodicals published in the United States in the mid-19th century.
+They were generally used by businesses for two purposes: to identify counterfeit bank notes, and to determine the discount rate for notes from distant banks.

-Before the establishment of a uniform paper currency in the United States, each of the country's hundreds of banks issued its own distinct notes, which led to widespread counterfeiting.
-Bank note reporters helped merchants and bankers to authenticate notes, by providing descriptions of genuine bank notes, and up to date information on the latest counterfeit bills being passed around.
+Before the establishment of a uniform paper currency in the United States each of the country's hundreds of banks issued its own distinct notes which led to widespread counterfeiting.
+Bank note reporters helped merchants and bankers to authenticate notes by providing descriptions of genuine bank notes and up to date information on the latest counterfeit bills being passed around.

-While the notes of local banks generally traded at par, because they could be readily redeemed at the bank for specie (i.e. silver or gold coins), notes issued by more distant banks traded at a discount.
-These discounts were proportional to the distance of the bank (and hence, the difficulty of redeeming its notes), and were also affected by the perceived reliability or solvency of the bank.
-Bank note reporters listed these discount rates for the use of merchants, who might be offered a variety of notes as payment, and for banks and note brokers.
+While the notes of local banks generally traded at par because they could be readily redeemed at the bank for specie (i.e. silver or gold coins) notes issued by more distant banks traded at a discount.
+These discounts were proportional to the distance of the bank (and hence the difficulty of redeeming its notes) and were also affected by the perceived reliability or solvency of the bank.
+Bank note reporters listed these discount rates for the use of merchants who might be offered a variety of notes as payment and for banks and note brokers.

 The first bank note reporter was published in 1826.
-The genre was in decline by 1866, shortly after the end of the free banking era, as the multiplicity of state bank notes was replaced by a national paper currency.
+The genre was in decline by 1866 shortly after the end of the free banking era as the multiplicity of state bank notes was replaced by a national paper currency.

 Publication

-Most reporters were published as periodicals, though a few used a newspaper format.
+Most reporters were published as periodicals though a few used a newspaper format.
 They were generally published on a weekly or monthly basis.

-The publishers of bank note reporters were generally men who had acquired extensive knowledge of bank notes by working as note brokers or lottery-ticket salesmen.
+The publishers of bank note reporters were generally men who had acquired extensive knowledge of bank notes by working as note brokers or lottery ticket salesmen.
 Notable examples include Robert T. Bicknell, Sylvester J. Sylvester, Archibald McIntyre, John S. Dye, and John Thompson.

 Audience and circulation

-The primary audience for bank note detectors were merchants, bankers, and note brokers (individuals in the business of trading bank notes, also known colloquially as "note shavers").
-Some popular titles, such as John Thompson's Bank Note and Commercial Reporter, claimed as many as 100,000 subscribers.
+The primary audience for bank note detectors were merchants, bankers and note brokers (individuals in the business of trading bank notes, also known colloquially as note shavers).
+Some popular titles, such as John Thompson's Bank Note and Commercial Reporter claimed as many as 100,000 subscribers.
 Despite their wide circulation, relatively few issues now survive; old issues were generally immediately discarded, as they were superseded by new ones, and they were rarely saved by libraries.

-During the free banking era, each major American city had at least one bank note reporter, with some supporting several competing publications.
+During the free banking era each major American city had at least one bank note reporter, with some supporting several competing publications.
 Historian Stephen Mihm puts the total number of titles ever published at at least 72.